 - 2.1 Asbestos exposure is a well-documented health hazard.
 Exposure to this material can contribute to the development of asbestosis, lung cancer, mesothelioma, and other illnesses.
-The amount of exposure required to produce disease is variable and not known with certainty; therefore it is prudent to prevent such exposures and keep any exposure to a level as low as reasonable achievable. - 2.1.1 Smoking greatly increases the risk of asbestos-related disease and many other diseases. - 2.1.2 Employees that smoke are encouraged to quit smoking.

-Information about programs to quit smoking can be provided by EHS or the various health education programs on campus. - 2.2 The purpose of the program is to: - protect employees, students, contractors, and visitors from the potential health hazards of asbestos exposure on campus
+The amount of exposure required to produce disease is variable and not known with certainty; therefore, it is prudent to prevent such exposures and keep any exposure to a level as low as reasonable achievable. - 2.2 The purpose of the program is to: - protect employees, students, contractors, and visitors from the potential health hazards of asbestos exposure on campus - prevent illness, injuries, and death from accidents during asbestos abatement activities on campus - allow for appropriate construction, renovation, and demolition project planning - insure regulatory compliance with the many asbestos regulations, and many agencies, on the state and federal level

-- prevent illness, injuries, and death from accidents during asbestos abatement activities on campus - allow for appropriate construction, renovation, and demolition project planning - insure regulatory compliance with the many asbestos regulations, and many agencies, on the state and federal level - insure that appropriately trained, qualified, and state licensed individuals administer the Asbestos Management Program at OHIO - protect the property and facilities of OHIO - protect the reputation of OHIO and prevent public relations problems - 2.3 The Program continues to be a model asbestos program nationwide. - 2.4 Many OHIO buildings have asbestos-containing building materials and other asbestos containing equipment in them.
-See Appendix A for a summary building list.
-This list is kept up to date by EHS, posted on the EHS web site when updated, and passed out each year to Facilities Management maintenance and custodial staff.
+- insure that appropriately trained, qualified, and state licensed individuals administer the Asbestos Management Program at OU - protect the property and facilities of OU - protect the reputation of OU and prevent public relations problems - 2.3 The Program continues to be a model asbestos program nationwide. - 2.4 Many OU buildings have asbestos-containing building materials and other asbestos containing equipment in them.
+This list is kept by EHS, and has been passed out to Facilities Management maintenance and custodial staff.
 Full reports and locations are maintained by the Program staff.
+Contact EHS for a summary building list.